Related Links

 Constructing the solar air heater

-1. Find a window in your house or apartment that faces south.
+1. If you live in the northern hemisphere, find a window in your house or apartment that faces south.
+South-facing windows will receive the most sunlight throughout the day.
 If you need to, use the compass to help you do so.
+If you live in the southern hemisphere, the situation is reversed, so find a north-facing window.
+If you live close enough to the equator, which windows (north or south-facing) receive more sunlight will change throughout the year.
+Choose a window that receives more sun when you are doing this project.
 Ideally, the window should be sunny and have few or no obstructions in front of it.

 2. Use the tape measure to measure the inside dimensions (width and height) of the window.
 The solar air heater needs to fit snugly inside the window.

-3. Cut out a section of cardboard that is 10 inches wider and taller than the dimensions of the window.
+3. With the exacto knife, cut out a section of cardboard that is 10 inches wider and taller than the dimensions of the window.
 If the piece of cardboard that you have is not large enough, then tape a few pieces onto it to increase its size.
 Attach them together securely using duct tape.

 4. Cut out 5-inch squares from each corner of the cardboard.
 This makes four 5-inch flaps that extend from each side of the cardboard.
 Fold the flaps inward, toward the window.
 Fold the flaps carefully and accurately.
 The area inside the flaps (the yellow-shaded area in Figure 2) should be the same size as the window area.
 This is called the inward side of the solar air heater and it is the side that faces the window.